aguo921/engsci263-or-project/README.md

 ### Route Visualisation
 The `route-visualisation` directory contains the `route_mapping.ipynb` notebook, which plots the locations of each store, and our selected routes for both Saturdays and weekdays.

+### Simulation
+The `simulation` directory contains `bootstrap_demand.py`, which generates demand samples from the given demand data, and `simulate_costs.py`, which calculates actual costs of routes under simulations of random demand.
+The `simulation.ipynb` notebook simulates our selected routes under 1000 realisations of random demand for Saturdays and weekdays, and the `five_year_planning.ipynb` notebook simulates how purchasing additional trucks affects performance over five years.